jarviscanada/jarvis_data_eng_RuijieLi/sql/readme.md

   slots INTEGER
 );
 ```
-However, to we can create everything automatically with the following bash commands:
+We can also setup everything automatically with the following bash command:
 ```bash
 psql -U postgres -p 5432 -h localhost -f path/to/sql/clubdata.sql -d postgres -x -q
 ```